Importing Goods by Post

-If you have any enquires relating to quarantine matters please contact AQIS on 1800 020 504.
+If you have any enquires relating to biosecurity matters please contact the Department of Agriculture on 1800 020 504.

 Customs and Border Protection will calculate any Customs Duty, GST and other charges applicable to the goods that you are importing based on the information that you provide on the Import Declaration – Post (N10) Form (B374).
 You will receive a Postal Import Declaration Payment Advice listing these charges.